oleg-shilo/cs-script.vscode/README.md

 2. Create new C# script (command: `CS-Script: New C# script`)
 3. Edit script to meet your requirements
 4. Execute or debug script in VSCode
+5. If required, execute the script outside of VSCode (see next section)

 ![image](https://github.com/oleg-shilo/cs-script.vscode/raw/master/images/quick_start.gif)